About SIP Trunking and What it Means to You

 What type of IP service do I need to connect with?
 Any broadband interface supporting IP communications can be used for SIP Trunking.
 What is important is having a reliable IP service provider which supports Service Level Agreements (SLA), provides a high quality of service and can optionally offer dynamic allocation of SIP Trunks during peak traffic times.

 Is SIP trunking secure and reliable?
-Yes, SIP trunking has been proven in large scale production environments and is currently driving cloud adoption of enterprise communications.
+Yes, this form of trunking has been proven in large scale production environments and is currently driving cloud adoption of enterprise communications.
 A Session Border Controller (SBC) is used as a security control point between the enterprise network and a SIP service provider.
 An SBC provides multiple security levels such as deep packet inspection, signaling and media security using TLS plus SRTP, and topology hiding.
-Does Unify offer a SBC to enable SIP Trunking?
-Unify offers the OpenScape Session Border Controller which provides a robust set of security capabilities for SIP trunking with an OpenScape Enterprise voice solution (OpenScape Voice or OpenScape 4000).